dstar4138/erlam/src/schedulers/README.md

 * _The Multi-Threaded Round-Robin Global-Queue Scheduler_ - A multi-core version
   of the previous scheduler.
 This uses a single global queue which all schedulers share.
-Instead of spin-locking, they advertise that they are waiting and the queue will get back to them.
+All waiting schedulers queue themselves and continuously check the shared global queue.

 * _The Multi-Threaded Round-Robin Work-Stealing Scheduler_ - An improvement on
   the previous scheduler.
 Instead of a global queue, each scheduler maintains